DJ LeMahieu Player Props: Yankees vs. Guardians

 DJ LeMahieu At The Plate

-- LeMahieu is batting .261 with six doubles, a triple, three home runs and eight walks.
+- LeMahieu is hitting .260 with six doubles, a triple, three home runs and eight walks.

-- LeMahieu has reached base via a hit in 17 games this year (of 26 played), and had multiple hits in six of those games.
+- LeMahieu has picked up a hit in 66.7% of his 27 games this year, with at least two hits in 22.2% of those games.

-- In 11 games this year, LeMahieu has picked up an RBI, with more than one RBI once.
+- In 12 games this season, LeMahieu has picked up an RBI, with more than one RBI once.

-- He has scored in 10 games this year (38.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.